'I do feel safer': A look at Trump's travel ban supporters

 (CNN)They say they have no problem with refugees and they're not un-American.
 They just want to protect the US against terror attacks, and they think President Trump's travel ban is a good first step.

 "I do feel safer," said Dotty Rhea, 68, a retiree from Savannah, Tennessee.
-"Nobody's angry with ... (immigrants), nobody hates them.
+"Nobody's angry with them (immigrants), nobody hates them.
 We just need to protect ourselves."

 Trump's executive order temporarily suspending refugees and banning immigrants from seven countries has sparked criticism and protests nationwide.
 But many Americans and members of Congress say they stand by the President's decision.